grungefox/AdwaitaX-icon-theme/README.md

 (installation script in the future)

 # Bugs and requesting new icons:
-If you want to report an issiue or request a new icon just [create new issue](https://github.com/grungefox/AdwaitaX-icon-theme/issues).
+If you want to report an issue or request a new icon just [create new issue](https://github.com/grungefox/AdwaitaX-icon-theme/issues).

 Howewer request will be denied if:
 - it's duplicate of another person request